aabid-2552/Wanderly-Travel-Agency-System/wanderly-travel-agency/README.md

 | PUT | `/api/bookings/{id}/status` | Admin |
 | POST | `/api/contact` | Public |
 | GET | `/api/contact` | Admin |

-## Resume Bullet Point (suggestion)

-> Built a full-stack travel booking website using Spring Boot, Spring Security (JWT-based role authentication), Spring Data JPA, and a vanilla HTML/CSS/JavaScript frontend, implementing user/admin roles, package management, and a booking workflow.

-## Notes

-- This project was generated in a sandboxed environment without internet access, so it hasn't been Maven-built here — dependency versions are pinned to stable releases.
-Run `mvn spring-boot:run` on your own machine (with internet, for Maven to download dependencies) to build and start it.
-If you hit any compile error, paste it back and it can be fixed quickly.
-- For a real production deployment you'd want to swap H2 for MySQL/PostgreSQL — just update `application.properties` and add the relevant driver dependency.